Pretend You're Mine

-She briefly thought about biting his ear, but instead used her legs to shove them off of the truck and squeezed her arms tighter around his neck.
+She briefly thought about biting his ear but instead used her legs to shove them off the truck and squeezed her arms tighter around his neck.
 His face was turning bright red from the pressure.

 Glenn gripped her arms and lurched forward, tossing Harper to the ground in front of the crying woman.
 She landed hard on her side and came up swinging.
 He glanced a blow off her shoulder, making it sing, and she caught him on the side of the head.

 “Glenn!”
 A deep voice full of authority snapped out from behind them.

 Harper used the distraction and fired a shot to his face, catching him off-guard… but only for a moment.
 The drunken giant swung back at her, and the parking lot exploded into stars.

 “Hey.”
 There was that voice again, this time floating towards her through the haze.
 Deep and a little rough.

 Harper was flat on her back in the gravel.
 The side of her face felt like it was on fire.
 But what held her attention was the man hovering over her.
 Buzzed short dark hair and a five o’clock shadow framed the deepest hazel eyes she had ever seen.
 A spectacular sunset was happening behind his head.
 It was a gorgeous picture.

 He grinned, and she saw a dimple appear next to his mouth.
 Holy hotness.
 She was definitely dead.